awsdocs/amazon-emr-management-guide/doc_source/emr-iam-role-for-ec2.md

 For more information about service roles for EC2 instances, see [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

 **Important**
-The default service role for cluster EC2 instances and the managed policy it uses are configured with permissions that allow you to create a fully functional cluster as easily as possible\.
-We strongly recommend that you modify this policy to provide the least privileges required for your application\.
-For more information, see [Creating a Service Role for Cluster EC2 Instances With Least\-Privileged Permissions](#emr-ec2-role-least-privilege)\.
+The default service role for cluster EC2 instances and its associated AWS default managed policy, `AmazonElasticMapReduceforEC2Role` are on the path to deprecation, with no replacement AWS managed policies provided\.
+You'll need to create and specify an instance profile to replace the deprecated role and default policy\.

 ## Default Role and Managed Policy<a name="emr-ec2-role-default"></a>
-+ The default role is `EMR_EC2_DefaultRole`\.
++ The default role name is `EMR_EC2_DefaultRole`\.
-+ The default managed policy attached to `EMR_EC2_DefaultRole` is `AmazonElasticMapReduceforEC2Role`
++ The `EMR_EC2_DefaultRole` default managed policy, `AmazonElasticMapReduceforEC2Role`, is on the path to deprecation and will not be replaced with another default managed policy\.
+Instead of using a default managed policy for the EC2 instance profile, apply resource\-based policies to S3 buckets and other resources that Amazon EMR needs, or use your own customer managed policy with an IAM role as an instance profile\.
+For more information, see [Creating a Service Role for Cluster EC2 Instances With Least\-Privilege Permissions](#emr-ec2-role-least-privilege)

-The contents of version 3 of `AmazonElasticMapReduceforEC2Role` are shown below\.
+The following shows the contents of version 3 of `AmazonElasticMapReduceforEC2Role`\.

 ```
 {